 The Federal Bureau of Investigation lists human trafficking as the fastest-growing business of organized crime and the third-largest criminal enterprise in the world.

-The International Association of Human Trafficking Investigators (IAHTI) is a nonprofit organization combating human trafficking by arming law enforcement officers, prosecutors and crime analysts around the world with the training, technical support, resources and members forum they need to identify and rescue victims and prosecute their traffickers.
+The International Association of Human Trafficking Investigators (IAHTI) is a nonprofit organization combating human trafficking by arming law enforcement officers, prosecutors and crime analysts around the world with the training, technical and analytical support, resources and members forum they need to identify and rescue victims and prosecute their traffickers.

 What Makes us Different?